Harry Redknapp: AFC Bournemouth

-Redknapp joined Division 3 AFC Bournemouth in 1972 from West Ham.
+Redknapp joined Division 3 Bournemouth in 1972 from West Ham.
 He spent four seasons with the south coast side between 1972 and 1976.

 In the 1972–73 season, Redknapp made 37 appearances with 34 of them coming in the league scoring once in the league and Bournemouth finished seventh in the league.
 He made a further 46 appearances scoring five times during the 1973–74 season with 39 appearances in the league.

 Redknapp made 19 (all league) appearances during the 1974–75 season as Bournemouth were relegated to the Fourth Division.
 In 1975–76, he only managed nine appearances.
 At the end of the 1975–76 season, he moved to then Fourth Division side Brentford, where he made one appearance during the 1976–77 season.

 Seattle Sounders

 In 1976, Redknapp joined North American Soccer League (NASL) club Seattle Sounders as a player-coach.
 He made 15 appearances during the 1976 season as they reached the playoffs after finishing second in the Pacific Conference, Western Division, before losing to the Minnesota Kicks in the Division Championship.
 Before returning to Seattle, he appeared briefly for AP Leamington in the Southern League Premier Division.
 Redknapp then made five appearances during the 1977 season as they finished third in the Pacific Conference, Western Division, before losing out in Soccer Bowl '77 to Pelé's New York Cosmos, 2–1.

 Redknapp went on to make three appearances in the 1978 season and just the one in the 1979 season, before joining up with old teammate and 1966 World Cup-winning captain Bobby Moore.

-In 1980 he was contracted to play with ASL expansion team the Phoenix Fire, but the team folded in pre-season.
+In 1980, he was contracted to play with ASL expansion team the Phoenix Fire, but the team folded in pre-season.